 If you are severely unwell, you might be treated in the Intensive Care Unit.
 Some patients who are this sick might need to be moved to another hospital where they can get this care.

 What is an intensive care unit and who needs to be treated there?

 In a hospital, an Intensive Care Unit, or ICU, is a specific ward where very sick patients who need specialist critical care are treated.
 ICUs are different to other areas of the hospital.
 In an ICU, every patient usually has constant, one-on-one care.
 There are often many machines around a patient to help keep them alive.
 The patient might have breathing tubes to help them breathe, and they might be sedated so that they stay relaxed or asleep.

-Patients who have novel coronavirus (COVID-19) may be treated in ICU if they have severe breathing problems, pneumonia or have developed another condition like sepsis.
+Patients who have COVID-19 may be treated in ICU if they have severe breathing problems, pneumonia or have developed another condition like sepsis.
 Once they are in the ICU, the focus will be on treating these symptoms and complications so that they can survive.